gfgit/ModelRailroadTimetablePlanner/CONTRIBUTING.md

 # HOW TO CONTRIBUTE

-I'm New to Git and Github so I don't know yet how to manage repositories and contributions.
+I'm New to Git and GitHub so I don't know yet how to manage repositories and contributions.

 The model should be creating pull requests with topic branches and merging on master or `master` or `develop`.